ericellb/React-Discord-Clone/README.md

 > Functional Discord Clone written in Typescript using React, Socket IO, NodeJS, Express and MySQL

+** This project is NOT maintained, and does not reflect my current work **
+- This project was created as a learning experience in 2018
+- Not maintained, and backend no longer hosted anymore

-View the live verison at -> http://ericellb.github.io/React-Discord-Clone
+~~View the live verison at -> http://ericellb.github.io/React-Discord-Clone~~

-Check out the backend code! -> https://github.com/ericellb/React-Discord-API
+~~Check out the backend code! -> https://github.com/ericellb/React-Discord-API~~

-** NOTE - This project is not currently maintained. **

 Originally started as a simple chatting application to test my Frontend + Backend skills, magically turned into a Discord Clone.